Play Dungeon Game with DP

 int n = grid[0].length;

-// initialize all values in the memo to -1
+// initialize the memo array with -1

 memo = new int[m][n];